ZacharyGodfrey/personal-site/src/pages/projects.md

 - The [Axe Charts Rating (ACR)](https://axecharts.com/rating-system) is an alternative rating system based on overall accuracy rather than wins and losses.

 ~)

+(~

+### PubSubs

+I made this [simple page](https://pubsubs.netlify.app) to display whether Publix Chicken Tender Subs are on sale.
+They're a local favorite item, and I thought it would be a fun little project that makes use of a publicly available API.

+~)